airumu/CrashEdit/README.md

   * Supports copying and pasting textures using a buffer, with shortcut keys available.
   * Allows moving or resizing the selection area by clicking or using drag-and-drop on the picture box.
   * Added a label to assist with CLUT calculations.
-  * Added CLUT editor.
+  * Added CLUT Editor.
   * Recalculates the checksum whenever changes are made.

 * **Sound**

   * Can use a text box to set the frequency.
   * Sound and voice entries now use different default frequencies.
+  * Supports loop audio playback.
   * Supports importing .VAG files (automatically detects and removes headers).
+  * Supports importing .WAV files.

 * **Music**

-  * Added music entry editor.
+  * Added Music Entry Editor.
-  * Added SEQ player.
+  * Added a SEQ player.
-  * Added a button to open VABTool with the current VAB.
+  * Added SEQTool.
+  * Added VABTool.
+  * Supports importing .MID files.
-  * Fixed exporting SEQ as MIDI.
+  * Fixed SEQ to MIDI export.

 * **3D Viewer**